Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Recording an Activity

-**QUICK REMINDER**
+**FIRMWARE AND SETTINGS**

-Ensure you are always using an appropriate firmware:
+Ensure you are using an appropriate firmware:

 - APEX / VERTIX
   - Use 3.0309.0 or 3.0409.0.